 An administrator’s awareness and acceptance of this supportive, non-evaluative and growth minded approach to Teacher Candidate mentoring, provides teachers with a sense of collegiality and security during their critical first years in the profession.

 San Diego County Office of Education is committed to providing quality teacher induction services.
-The program provides preliminary credential holders the support they need through regular mentoring, personalized professional growth plans aligned with school and district goals, and standards-based guided practice required for program completion.
-Currently, SDCOE's Teacher Induction program serves over 25 school districts across the region, and we look forward to your partnership.
+The program provides preliminary credential holders the support they need through regular mentoring, developing personalized professional growth goals aligned with school and district goals, cycles of inquiry and standards-based guided practice required for program completion.
+Currently, SDCOE's Teacher Induction program serves over 60 districts and schools across the region, and we look forward to your partnership.